blazium-engine/blazium-docs/tutorials/shaders/custom_postprocessing.rst

 Introduction
 ------------

-Godot provides many post-processing effects out of the box, including Bloom, DOF, and SSAO, which are described in :ref:`doc_environment_and_post_processing`.
+Blazium provides many post-processing effects out of the box, including Bloom, DOF, and SSAO, which are described in :ref:`doc_environment_and_post_processing`.
 However, advanced use cases may require custom effects.
 This article explains how to write your own custom effects.

-The easiest way to implement a custom post-processing shader is to use Godot's built-in ability to read from the screen texture.
+The easiest way to implement a custom post-processing shader is to use Blazium's built-in ability to read from the screen texture.
 If you're not familiar with this, you should read the
 :ref:`Screen Reading Shaders Tutorial <doc_screen-reading_shaders>` first.